 One of my favorite things to do on a day off is to play in my garden.
-I’m not a “green thumb” but something about being out in the yard with my hands in the soil is very relaxing.
+I’m not a “green thumb” by any means, but something about being out in the yard with my hands in the soil is deeply relaxing.
 God often speaks to me about spiritual things while I am gardening.
-As I fertilize, weed, and water, my mind drifts to my passion to see disciples multiply among unreached peoples.
+As I fertilize, weed, and water, my mind drifts toward my passion to see disciples multiply.
 One key principle stands out.
-If we want to reap a great harvest, we must sow many seeds of the gospel.
-We need to practice what is called “abundant gospel sowing.”
+If we want to reap a great harvest, we must sow many seeds.
+We need to practice what is called abundant gospel sowing.

 This begs the question.
 How much evangelism is currently happening in your region and how can you radically increase that?